thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Form of Argument
 To argue is to say, “This is true, and here is why.”
 An argument leads by reason to a conclusion.
 Its structure takes shape through common ground, clear definitions, a specific scope of inquiry, and shared assumptions.
-The presentation guides you, step by step, to the ideal position from which to judge the merit of a claim.
+The presentation guides you, step by step, to the ideal position from which to judge.

 ---